Freekeh with Oven Roasted Vegetables

 Meanwhile, rinse the freekeh in a bowl several times until the water is clear.

-Transfer to a medium-size pot, add 1 teaspoon of salt, and 2 cups of hot water.
+Transfer to a medium-sized pot, add 1 teaspoon of salt, and 2 cups of hot water.
 Bring the water to a boil, reduce the heat, and simmer, cook until the water had been absorbed and the grains are tender but still have a bit of a bite to them.

 Remove the freekeh to a shallow serving bowl or a plate, top with the roasted vegetable, and garnish with fresh parsley (or cilantro).